Singing lessons near me in Omaha, NE

 In-Tune Singing and Song Performance

-Beatriz taught about 2 months ago
+Beatriz taught 2 months ago

 The student and tutor discussed vocal training for pop singing, focusing on foundational techniques such as breath support and vocal health.
 They explored the holistic nature of singing, requiring full-body engagement, and planned to develop a personalized approach based on the student's interests and musical preferences.